 It has been several years since the third-generation Ford Kuga arrived, and it’s fair to say it has been a big success for the brand’s European exploits.
 Back in 2019, it arrived as part of the brand's belated multi-pronged attack on the ever-growing SUV sector.

 With there having been a Kuga on the Blue Oval’s books since 2008, it was effectively the brand’s only credible crossover offering if you exclude the rather undercooked Ford Ecosport.

 The second-generation car arrived in 2013 and was a product of the global One Ford policy that meant it had to work as well in New York as it did Neasden.

 It has since grown in size yet retained its predecessor’s ability to entertain its driver.
 After a slow start, sales finally took off, and in its past couple of years on sale, it finally hit its stride, becoming Ford’s biggest-selling SUV.

-Now it’s the turn of the new Ford Kuga.
-In a bid to win people over from the Nissan Qashqai, Volkswagen Tiguan and Peugeot 3008, all of which outsold the previous Kuga, Ford has softened the car’s exterior design, made the interior more spacious and added economical mild and plug-in hybrids to the range.
+The new Kuga still wins people over from the Nissan Qashqai, Volkswagen Tiguan and Peugeot 3008, all of which have outsold it in the past, and Ford has since softened the car’s exterior design, made the interior more spacious and added economical mild- and plug-in hybrid powertrains to the range.